Get up to 50% OFF Auto Transport! Follow us on social media for an extra $20 OFF – just show proof to qualify.

 Champion (1950–1958)

-• Position: Studebaker’s most popular and affordable model, accounting for over 80% of sales in 1950.
+• Position: The Champion was Studebaker’s most affordable car and made up over 80% of sales in 1950.

-• Trim Levels: Offered in three main trims, with the Regal Deluxe Starlight Coupe standing out for its dramatic wraparound rear window.
+• Trim Levels: The Regal Deluxe Starlight Coupe stood out with its wraparound rear window.

 Commander and Land Cruiser (1950–1958)

-• Position: The Commander was a higher-end, more powerful model, while the Land Cruiser offered extra space and luxury.
+• Position: The Commander was more powerful than the Champion, and the Land Cruiser added extra space and comfort.

-• Legacy: These models are highly collectible and praised for their elegant, modern lines.
+• Legacy: They are highly collectible today for their elegant, modern style.

 Design and Engineering

-• Innovative Suspension: The 1950 Champion introduced independent front coil suspension, improving ride and handling.
+• Innovative Suspension: The 1950 Champion introduced front coil suspension that made rides smoother.

 Cultural and Market Impact

-• Marketing: Studebaker’s slogan, “First by far with a post-war car,” highlighted its early adoption of new styling and technology.
+• Marketing: The slogan “First by far with a post-war car” showed its push for new styles and technology.

 Studebaker in the 1950s: Defying the Mainstream